DennisWu0/Adaptive-Document-Chunking-Size-Selection-Method-for-Retrieval-Enhanced-Large-Language-Models/README.md

 ⚠️ Notes

 - This project uses **ChromaDB**, which depends on `chroma-hnswlib`.
-- On Windows, you must install:
+So, on Windows system, you must install:

 > **Microsoft Visual C++ 14.0 or greater**
 >